 What Does Clearance In Progress Mean Fedex?
 Full Answer

-What Does Clearance In Progress Mean FedEx? – There has been several questions regarding FedEx clearance process.
-FedEx has been tirelessly collaborating with custom officials worldwide to ensure that the movement and clearance of international shipments are expedited.
+The term is generally associated with international shipments, the FedEx clearance process is quite simple, FedEx has been tirelessly collaborating with custom officials worldwide to ensure that the movement and clearance of international shipments are expedited.
 Quite frankly, this is commendable and FedEx is undoubtedly one of the most reliable couriers worldwide.

 FedEx Clearance Process

+The clearance process in FedEx is pretty straightforward, the technology innovated by FedEx eliminates several stages of paperwork-handling process.
 Most times, several packages are cleared by Customs while still on air, at least this is the information we got from FedEx.

 What makes this possible is the technology called the ‘Expressclear Electronic Customs Clearance system’.
 This technology aims at eliminating lots of paperwork-handling process by giving a chance for shipment paperwork processing and transmission of documents electronically to destination clearance location as well as FedEx hub.

+International shipments are scanned, and sorted at a FedEx hub, after which they are loaded onto a plane (international flight).
 Important shipping details are keyed into a global manifest database.
 This database is connected to computer systems which are operated by brokers and Custom agents in several countries around the world.

 With this, brokers and Custom agents at the destination airport can commence air waybill data querying, scrutinizing shipping manifests, taxes and duties assessment, and making selection of shipments to examine.
+This makes it possible for several packages to be cleared by Customs even before the plane arrives at the destination airport.

 Notably, there is a scanning of international shipments at all key points, this enables availability of an up-to-date status reports on cleared packages as well as when Custom clearance was obtained.
 Both the recipient and shipper can equal request for information concerning the shipment.